katsup07/learning-resources/README.md

 # learning-resources
-An app for keeping track of learning resources.
+An app for keeping track of learning resources
 # Installation
 ### 1. Download files and navigate into project directory via cli
 ### 2. npm install